Otto Octavius (film character): Before Spider-Man 2

-Dr. Otto Octavius is known as a nuclear physicist, a friend of Dr. Curt Connors, and a scientific idol of Peter Parker.
+Dr. Otto Octavius is known as a nuclear physicist, a close friend of Dr. Curt Connors, and a scientific idol of Peter Parker.
 His work is funded by Oscorp, run by Norman Osborn.
 Octavius worked primarily at home, with his wife and lab assistant, Rosalie Octavius.
+They both fell in love because they were passionate and philosophical in their fields of physics and literature.

 Becoming Doctor Octopus

-Two years later (2004), Octavius meets Peter Parker through Harry Osborn, Norman Osborn’s son and Harry’s best friend.
-He is initially dismissive of Parker, however understands the importance of fostering a good professional relationship with Oscorp, and recognising Parker as the "brilliant but lazy" student of Dr. Curt Connors.
-Octavius takes a liking to Parker because of his intelligence and shared interests, notably in Octavius’ work.
-He encourages Parker’s intellect, and advises him to his intelligence for good.
+Two years later (2004), Octavius meets Peter Parker through Harry Osborn, Norman Osborn's son and Harry's best friend.
+He recognizes Parker as the "brilliant but lazy" student of Dr. Curt Connors.
+Octavius takes a liking to Parker because of his intelligence and shared interests.
+He encourages Parker's intellect and advises Parker to use it for good.